rhaker/react-native-file-upload-to-server-ios/readme.md

 # react-native-file-upload-to-server-ios

 This is a wrapper for react-native that uploads a file in the app documents directory to an external server.
 This a stripped down, dead simple version of react-native-file-upload by booxood (github.com/booxood/react-native-file-upload).
 If you want more control over the upload configuration (e.g. setting mimeType or the base directory of the upload file) please use react-native-file-upload.
+This is for ios.

 # Additional Notes